stigkj/gradle-appaloosa-plugin/README.md

 # Appaloosa plugin for Gradle

-The Appaloosa plugin deploys Android applications to [Appaloosa](http://appaloosa-store.com)
+The Appaloosa Gradle plugin deploys Android applications to [Appaloosa](http://appaloosa-store.com)

 ## Usage
 To use the plugin, include the following in your build script: